19th of April Movement: Theft of Bolívar's sword

 Among the actions performed by the M-19, some significant events stand out.
 In a highly symbolic action, the M-19 stole one of the swords of Simon Bolivar from a museum in 1974, an event which was used by the group to symbolize what they called a civilian uprising against a regime perceived as unjust.
 M-19 promised to return the sword by 18 December 1990, the 160th anniversary of Bolivar's death.
 But the organization was unable to keep its pledge and was forced to admit it was no longer in possession of the sword.
-But in 1991, M-19 eventually returned the sword.
+However, in 1991, M-19 would eventually return the sword.

 Kidnapping and murder of José Raquel Mercado

 On 15 February 1976, the M-19 kidnapped the union leader Jose Raquel Mercado, who was the president of Confederation of Workers of Colombia (CTC), charged him with selling out the interests of Colombian workers to U.S. imperialism, and sentenced him to death.
-The group accused Mercado of taking bribes and collaborating with the CIA.
+The group accused Mercado of taking bribes and collaborating with the Central Intelligence Agency (CIA).
 The M-19 had offered to "commute" the labor leader's death sentence if the government reinstated thousands of fired workers, gave public employees the right to strike and published a communique in 12 Colombian newspapers.
 Mercado's body was wrapped in plastic, and propped up against a lamppost in a Bogota park.